cbracken/blog/content/about.md

 title = "About me"
 +++

-This site is mainly intended as a way to keep in touch with friends and family back in Canada while I’m off galavanting in other countries.
+This site is mainly intended as a way to keep in touch with friends and family in Canada and elsewhere while I’m off wandering the world from one country to the next.

-After wandering aimlessly through various university faculties until I had the requisite bits of paper, I moved south of the border to work as a software developer at [Autodesk][autodesk] in San Rafael, California, just across the bridge from San Francisco.
-At that point, this site was mostly crammed with pictures from the City, Sonoma, and some shots of lizards and stuff.

-After leaving Autodesk, I took off for Mérida, México, where the people were friendly, the food was delicious, and the telephone calls were $3.00 a minute.
-As a result, I dumped all the pictures and stories I could on here, mainly to avoid of dying destitute and thousands of pesos in debt to TelMex.

-Eventually, I moved to one of the best cities in the world, Tokyo, Japan, where I lived for close to five years, met my wife, and learned to speak, read, and write Japanese.
-Our children were born in Japan, and it still feels more like home than anywhere else.

-We now live in Mountain View, California, where I work as a software engineer for [Google][google].
+I'm a software developer who's been fascinated by computers since I was a kid.
+I wrote my first lines of BASIC and 6502 assembly on a Canadian knock-off Apple II+ clone made by Apco, dutifully copying source listings line-by-line from _Compute!_ magazine.
+Working my way up through a Laser Turbo XT and a 286, I finally landed on a 386 DX clocking in at a whopping 33 MHz.
+It was on this machine that I first installed Linux from a stack of 3.5" floppies and learned to code in Pascal and C. A couple years later, sometime in the mid-90s, some classmates convinced me I should check out FreeBSD, and because I'm used to it, but also out of sheer laziness, I've been using it as my main home setup pretty much ever since.

+At some point I headed off to university.
+Seven years later, after wandering aimlessly from faculty to faculty through Chemistry, Physics & Astronomy, Japanese, and Electrical and Computer engineering programmes, I decided enough was enough, grabbed my B.Eng., and booted myself out the door and into the world.

+Initially, I moved south of the border to spend a couple years in California working at [Autodesk][autodesk] working on AutoCAD.
+Deciding that this wasn't south-of-the-border enough, I packed my bags and headed to Mérida, México, which sits neatly within the borders of the Chicxulub crater where the asteroid that caused the Cretaceous-Paleogene mass extinction event landed.
+I spent the year writing point-of-sale software for a local art gallery, doing some travelling, and doing some teaching on the side.

+A year later, as my visa neared its end, I started wandering my way back to Canada via Cuba, Belize, Guatemala, and Honduras before remembering which way was north and zig-zagging my way slowly back home on third-class buses.

+A couple years later, after some more hacking on 3D CAD software, I picked up my few possessions and moved to Tokyo, Japan, where I met my wife, learned to speak, read, and write Japanese, got married, and had kids.
+I've spent the time since working on a variety of projects ranging from equities trading systems, the Dart programming language, the Flutter app SDK, and the Fuchsia operating system.
+I currently work at [Google][google].

 You can drop me a line anytime at [chris@bracken.jp][email].

 ## About this site

 You can find the source for this site and instructions on how to build it on [GitHub][site_repo].

 ## PGP public key

 If you’re a fan of crypto, you can find me on [keybase.io][keybase].
 Here’s my PGP public key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----